stcorp/harp/doc/python.rst

    :param str filename: Filename, list of filenames or file pattern of the
                        product(s) to import
-   :param str operations: Actions to execute on the product after it has been
+   :param str operations: Actions to apply as part of the import; should be
-                       imported; should be specified as a semi-colon separated string of operations.
+                       specified as a semi-colon separated string of operations.
+   :param str options: Ingestion module specific options; should be specified as
+                       a semi-colon separated string of key=value pairs; only used if the file is not in HARP format.
    :returns: Imported product.
    :rtype: harp.Product